tactokens/curve25519-java/README.md

 ### JVM

-Just use Gradle, for example `gradle jar` or `gradle uploadArchives`
+Just use Gradle, for example `gradle compileJava` or `gradle jar` to build jar.

 ### Native